Metric Program Synthesis: Metric Program Synthesis Algorithm

 \subsection{Background on Synthesis using FTAs}

 Our synthesis algorithm builds on prior work on synthesis using finite tree automata (FTA).
-Hence, we first give some background on FTAs and how they are used in program synthesis.
 At a high level, an FTA is a generalization of a DFA from words to trees.
 In particular, just as a DFA accepts words, an FTA recognizes trees.
-More formally, we define FTAs as follows:
+More formally, FTAs are defined as follows:

 \begin{definition} {\bf (FTA)} A bottom-up finite tree automaton (FTA) over alphabet $\alphabet$ is a tuple $\fta = (\ftastates, \finalstates, \transitions)$ where $\ftastates$ is the set of states, $\finalstates \subseteq \ftastates$ are the final states, and $\transitions$ is a set of transitions of the form $\ell(\ftastate_1, \dots, \ftastate_n) \rightarrow \ftastate$ where $\ftastate, \ftastate_1, \dots, \ftastate_n \in \ftastates$ and $\ell \in \alphabet$. \end{definition}